 On the other hand, logs that are wet, mouldy and soft can put a serious dampener on what otherwise should be a comfort.
-We’ve all done it.
-We’ve all wandered why on earth we don’t use the branches out of the garden or the chopped-up piece of old oak that has been messily dismembered by an axe.
-Those whose thoughts on this very subject have led to action would be the first to admit it’s largely going to be a bad idea.
+We've all done it.
+We've all wondered why on earth we don't use the branches out of the garden or the chopped-up piece of old oak that has been messily dismembered by an axe.
+Those whose thoughts on this very subject have led to action would be the first to admit it's largely going to be a bad idea.

 Indeed, even logs that are bought from many different suppliers who claim quality can be paired to a suspiciously low cost are often sub-par.
 Air dried logs are especially hard to maintain to a good and burnable standard when produced on a commercial scale.

 It is common place to find logs on sale at a low cost, presenting many with what looks like the deal of the century.
 However, it is common that after stacking your boot with misshapen chunks and moss seeping out of the cracks that you realise a mistake has been made.
-This is only emphasised later when the fire you had anticipated becomes a spitting smoky mess rather than the sought after roaring and crackling furnace everyone hopes for.
+This is only emphasised later when the fire you had anticipated becomes a spitting smokey mess rather than the sought after roaring and crackling furnace everyone hopes for.